cxw320/interview1/README.md

-# Part One for Interviewers.
+# Part One for candidates.
 Set up a flutter toolchain on your computer.

 In order to set up your flutter toolchain correctly, visit: